MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 In this case, the mode of pins on the board are initialized with pinMode(), and digitalWrite() is used to turn on the pullup resistors for the rotary encoder KY-040.
 Data transfer through serial ports, SPI, SoftwareSerial and Serial, is enabled.

 >3.
 The loop() function is the main part and runs continuously after the setup until the reset button is pressed or the power supply is cut.
->
->It is far from optimized and contain a lot of if-statements.
+    It is far from optimized and contain a lot of if-statements.
 First it checks to detect a change in the switch button, then checks if the APK application has asked for measurement data or an updated Rcal value to update the gain.
 Then it does a measurement if the interval requirement is met.
 The last part of the loop is a mix of rotary encoder and OLED display to make the menu and submenu options work.

 >4.
 The last part is constituted of definitions of the functions used in the loop function.
 Six functions are defined.
->* The first function reads the analog pin connected to the graphite device called readSensor() and returns the voltage in the range 0 – 5 V.
+>* The first function reads the analog pin connected to the sensor called readSensor() and returns the voltage in the range 0–5 V.
 >* Two functions manages the digital potentiometer, setPot() and potSwiper(). setPot() changes dig. pot. position and updates Rcal and gain. potSwiper() uses setPot() and takes a float as input, with the goal to land on approximately the right voltage by running through the positions to find an adequate resistance value.
 >* The OLEDstartup() function is simply the startup screen sequence, lasting around two seconds.
 >* The last functions doEncoderA() and doEncoderB() is attached to interrupts on both pins for the rotary encoder and includes debouncing, ensuring a rapid and accurate response to manual rotation of the encoder.
 The variable maxRot ensures a circular list regardless of scrolling through the menu or manually adjusting the gain.